Master of Nursing Practice (Nurse Practitioner)

 This course will provide opportunity for you to develop knowledge and skills in research and equips you to undertake research degree studies.
 This course supports nurses with career aspirations to extend their practice as a nurse practitioner.

-You should be working as a registered nurse on at least a half-time basis while undertaking the core units of study according to the course structure.
+You must be working as a registered nurse on at least a half-time basis while undertaking the core units of study according to the course structure.
 During the course, evidence of role extension must be maintained as specified by the AHPRA for endorsement as a nurse practitioner.

 On successful completion of this course, you will be eligible to apply for endorsement as a nurse practitioner from AHPRA through the NMBA.